-From the measurements graphed in Figure 2, the limited current was determined by the mean current between 300 and 400 seconds after the experiments started.
-In addition to the data graphed in Figure 2, two repetitions were made.
+From the measurements graphed in Fig. 2, the limited current was determined by the mean current between 300 and 400 s after the experiments started.
+In addition to the data graphed in Fig. 2, two repetition measurements were conducted.
 Figure 4 shows the mean of these measurements with the standard variation as the statistic error of the experiments.
-Moreover, Figure 4 shows the modeled data, which is considered for four different approaches of the parameterization, which all show similar trends to the experiment with decreasing limited currents towards higher Na2SO4 concentrations.
+Moreover, Fig. 4 shows the modeled data, which is considered for four different approaches of the parameterization, which all show similar trends as the experiment with decreasing limited currents towards higher $Na_2SO_4$ concentrations.
 The four different parameterizations are characterized by the following features:

-(i) The first case is modeled with a constant parameterization, resembling previously reported models in the literature 36-41.
-The values of Figure 1 at 0.1 M concentration of CuSO4 and Na2SO4 serve as model input parameters.
-When the concentration of copper ions near the cathode is thinning out, their local conductivity, diffusion coefficient and transfer number increase with reference to Figure 1 which increases the limited current in pure CuSO4 electrolytes .
-By neglecting these concentration dependencies, the current is up to a Na2SO4 concentration of 0.5 M underestimated (similar to that in binary solutions ), as the locally higher diffusivity and ion transport number (see Figure 1) of the copper ions at the depleting cathodic concentration is not taken into account.
-At higher Na2SO4 concentrations, the decrease of the conductivity, diffusion coefficients and transfer number becomes significant so that the model with the constant parameterization overestimates the limited current.
+- (i) The first case is modeled with a constant parameterization, resembling previously reported models in the literature36-41.
+The values of Fig. 1 at 0.1 M concentration of CuSO4 and Na2SO4 serve as model input parameters.
+When the concentration of copper ions near the cathode is thinning out, their local conductivity, diffusion coefficient and transfer number increase with reference to Fig. 1 which increases the limited current in pure CuSO4 electrolytes.
+By neglecting these concentration dependencies, the current is up to a Na2SO4 concentration of 0.5 M underestimated (similar to that in binary solutions), as the locally higher diffusivity and ion transport number (see Fig. 1) of the copper ions at the depleting cathodic concentration is not taken into account.
+At higher Na2SO4 concentrations, the decrease of the conductivity, diffusion coefficients and cation transfer number becomes significant so that the model with the constant parameterization overestimates the limited current. - (ii) In the second case, the model is parameterized with the individual concentration dependencies of $CuSO_4$ and $Na_2SO_4$ respectively, without taking their interaction into account.
+Thus, the molar conductivity, diffusivity and cation transport number of the $CuSO_4$ component decreases towards higher $CuSO_4$ concentrations, whereas it is not affected by the $Na_2SO_4$ concentration.
+Likewise, the properties of the $Na_2SO_4$ component are influenced by its concentration and do not interact with the $CuSO_4$ component.
+The modeled data is overestimating the measured limited current.
+At $Na_2SO_4$ concentrations below 0.05 M the differences between the modeled and measured data is with less than 5% moderate, however, it increases towards higher concentrations.
+As expected from the Debye-Hückel theory, the interaction of the ions is expected to decrease the molar conductivity and diffusion coefficients, explaining the modeled overestimation of the limited currents. - (iii) In the third parametrization scenario, the parameters of the CuSO4 and Na2SO4 components are calculated as a function of the total concentration of sulfate ions, assuming that the interaction between the sulfate ions and the different cations is equal.
+However, this parametrization underestimates the measured limited current.
+Thus, the assumption that the ions influence one another in the same amount does not hold valid.
+Figure 1 showed a more pronounced concentration dependence of molar conductivity, diffusion coefficient and transfer number of CuSO4 than those of Na2SO4.
+Thus, the ion-ion interactions in CuSO4 are different from that in Na2SO4 and the influence of the different components on one another is therefore also not that easy to describe.

-Figure 4: Measured (black lines with scatter and error bars) and modeled (colored lines) limited currents for a CuSO4 concentration of 0.1 M under a variation of the Na2SO4 concentration.
+Figure 4.
+Measured (black lines with scatter and error bars) and modeled (colored lines) limited currents densities for a $CuSO_4$ concentration of 0.1 M under a variation of the $Na_2SO_4$ concentration.
 The four different parameterization scenarios for the model are discussed in the text.
 The measured data is recorded with a voltage of 0.3 V between the electrodes.
-A) Linear increment of the x-axis.
-B) Square root spacing of the x-axis to more clearly resolve the small concentrations.
+(A) Linear increment of the x-axis.
+(B) Square root spacing of the x-axis to more clearly resolve the limited current densities at small concentrations.